cjneely10/BioMetaDB/Example/README.md

 1. Ensure that `BioMetaDB` is installed.
 2. Navigate to a directory where you would like to initialize this project's directory.
 3. Run the following command:
-    1. `dbdm INIT -w DB -n ModelOrganisms -d /path/to/Example/prokaryotes/ -t Prokaryotes -a pro -f /path/to/Example/prokaryotes.tsv`
+    1. `dbdm INIT -n ModelOrganisms -d /path/to/Example/prokaryotes/ -t Prokaryotes -a pro -f /path/to/Example/prokaryotes.tsv`
     2. This will generate a new project structure, titled `DB`, in your current directory.
 This project will contain the database named `ModelOrganisms` and will have the table `Prokaryotes`, accessible using the alias `pro`.
 The table schema will use information from `prokaryotes.tsv` to generate table columns.
-<pre><code>DB
+<pre><code>ModelOrganisms
 ├── classes
 │   └── Prokaryotes.json
 ├── config